AngelLozan/scam-hitlist/README.md

 - In controller rspec tests, create all model instances you would like to use.
 Then use `let` to create a variable that will be used in the tests.

 ## Docker
+Don't forget to reset highest IOC as explained in `Database Setup`.
+Important if you've seeded the Database as planned here.

-View on localhost:3000 for captcha and oauth with docker compose.
+View on localhost:3000 or 8080 depending on port chosen for captcha and oauth with docker compose.
 Separate from the build process below.
 `docker-compose build` & `docker-compose up`

 Else, use this to build and push to docker hub and similar instructions on aws.

 - Build

+`docker-compose build`

+or

 `docker build -t scottlozano/scam-hitlist:latest .`

 - Test locally

+`docker-compose up`

+or

 `docker run -p 3000:3000 scottlozano/scam-hitlist:latest`